Double layer in ionic liquids: capacitance vs temperature: Methods

-MD simulations were run with Gromacs 4.5.5.\cite{Hess2008} Initial system preparation was performed with the Packmol software.\cite{Martinez2009} Five independent molecular configurations were generated per each system setup.
-34 absolute surface charge values were applied.
-Six different temperatures between 250\,K and 500\,K were studied.
+MD simulations were run with Gromacs 4.5.5 \cite{Hess2008}.
+Initial system preparation was performed with the Packmol software \cite{Martinez2009}.
+Five independent molecular configurations were generated per each system setup.
+34 absolute surface charge ($\sigma$) values were applied.
+Six different temperatures of 250, 300, 350, 400, 450, and 500\,K were studied.
 For each system setup, several energy minimisation steps and short structure equilibration steps with a~small time step of $dt = 0.002\,\mathrm{ps}$ were performed.
 The resulting configurations were used to perform production simulations with $dt = 0.01\,\mathrm{ps}$ in the $NVT$ ensemble.
 The total number of runs summed up to $34 \times 5 \times 6=1020$, with a~total simulation time for the production runs of $25.5\,\mathrm{\mu s}$.
-All~simulations were automated using the scripting framework NaRIBaS (Nanomaterials and Room-temperature Ionic liquids in Bulk and Slab).\cite{Ivanistsev2015tvg}

-The coarse-grain model of the IL was taken from Ref.~\onlinecite{Fedorov2008a}.
-The overall simulation time was increased for every capacitance profile by an order of magnitude which allowed us to improve the accuracy of the capacitance calculations.
-That resulted in much smoother capacitance curves as compared to Ref.~\citenum{Fedorov2008a}, allowing us to resolve the secondary peaks at the right and left wings of the capacitance curves in Fig.~\ref{fig:FIG1}.
+Long simulations resulted in smooth capacitance curves, allowing us to resolve the secondary peaks at the left wing of the capacitance curves in Fig.~\ref{fig:FIG1} ($-2.5\,\mathrm{V} < U < -0.5\,\mathrm{V}$).

-A square lattice of 2500 Lennard-Jones spheres atoms was chosen to model the surfaces with $11\,\mathrm{nm}\times 11\,\mathrm{nm}$ size in $x$ and $y$ directions.
-The position of the surface atoms was restrained.
-The distance between the two surfaces was set to $24\,\mathrm{nm}$, resulting in an accessible volume of 2900\,nm$^3$ for the IL.
-The ion pair number was fixed to 1050 in all simulations. a~vacuum slab prolonged the box size in $z$-direction to 40\,nm, thereby following the Berkowitz rule to obtain correct electrostatics simulations in slab geometry.\cite{Yeh1999} The surfaces were charged oppositely with 34 surface charges $\sigma$ ranging from 0 to $\pm 50\,\mathrm{\mu C/cm^2}$. a~surface charge of $1\,\mathrm{\mu C/cm^2}$ results in a~``physical'' charge per atom of $3.021 \cdot 10^{-3}$ elementary charges.
-The effective charge used in the simulations was obtained by scaling the ``physical'' charge by $1/\sqrt2$.